PseudoDevs/IamGhost/FATAL20.md

-Last updated: 2024-04-02 20:19:50
+Last updated: 2024-04-02 20:20:24
-Random Quote: A man is great by deeds, not by birth. - Chanakya
+Random Quote: There is no retirement for an artist, it's your way of living so there is no end to it. - Henry Moore